qqono/Disney-Champion-Docs/Ezreal.md

 ---

 ### Settings for Advanced/Legacy Ezreal:

+Enable Legacy Ezreal by enabling the Flexible logic in advanced Q settings.

 Legacy Ezreal was designed around Aggressive and Defensive modifiers, giving you MUCH more control over your Q in certain situations.
 Legacy Ezreal takes more skill to use, providing many solutions to different situations.
 The player can choose between speed or accuracy, depending on their inputs.